studio-risine/legalmind-web/docs/database/schema.md

 # Centralized Database Schema (Drizzle + Supabase)

-This document defines the canonical schema for LegalTrack using Drizzle ORM on Supabase (Postgres).
+This document defines the canonical schema for LegalMind using Drizzle ORM on Supabase (Postgres).
 It replaces any previous, non-domain-specific diagrams and ensures alignment with our terminology: clients, processes, deadlines, notifications, RBAC, and multi-tenancy.

 ## Principles
 - Multi-tenancy by `account_id` (and optional `space_id` if needed)